speplinski3/stocks-analysis/README.md

 The disadvantages of refactoring the "All Stocks Analysis" code:

-  -None, other than the time taken reworking it.
+  - None, other than the time taken reworking it.

  ### Improvement in efficiency and organization are always worth the time, especially if it helps maintain the overall function of the program wanting to be run.